pietropeerani/portify/README.md

 ## <a name="star2-about-the-project">About the project</a>
-Welcome to the Dynamic Portfolio Generator repository!
+Welcome to the Portfolio repository!
 This project enables you to create a fully customizable portfolio website by simply configuring a JSON file.
 The generator automates the process, making your portfolio available online with minimal effort.

 ### <a name="space_invader-tech-stack">Tech stack</a>
 - React